UPPMAX/UPPMAX-documentation/docs/courses_workshops/singularity.md

 # Basic Singularity

-## Running and building Singularity containers.
+## Running and building Singularity containers

-_Online training workshop_

 The online workshop is an introduction to the basic concepts of containerized software environment solution within the Singularity framework <https://sylabs.io/singularity/>.